lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 #### OilSupplySystemSimulator

-This is a simulator for the Oil Supply System (OSS), this simulator contains a modbus server that connects to the TMA PXI to transmit the status of the OSS.
+This is a simulator for the Oil Supply System (OSS), this simulator contains a modbus server that connects to the AUX PXI to transmit the status of the OSS.
 The source code and more documentation about configuration can be found in [this repo](https://github.com/lsst-ts/ts_tma_hil_oil-supply-system_oil-supply-system-simulator)